tomusdrw/JIPs/JIP-6.md

 ## Ecalli entry format

 An IO log entry begins whenever the VM executes an `ecalli` opcode.
-Entries are multiple lines consisting of one line with gas and register dump, followed by the host actions performed while executing the call.
+Entries are multiple log lines consisting of the `ecalli` line with gas and register dump, followed by the host actions performed while executing the call.

-### ecalli line
+### `ecalli` line

 ```
 ecalli pc={pc} gas={gas} {register-dump}